 Some common scams are mentioned below and ways in which you can help protect yourself:

-If you believe an Electronic Transaction is wrong or unauthorised or your statement contains any instances of unauthorised use or errors, you must immediately notify us by email to the firstname.lastname@example.org and give us the following information:
+If you believe an Electronic Transaction is wrong or unauthorised or your statement contains any instances of unauthorised use or errors, you must immediately notify us by phone on 1300 790 740 or email to the email@example.com and give us the following information: